 Paris Is Burning

-Paris Is Burning offers a vibrant glimpse into the New York drag and ball subculture of the 1980s, focusing on the African-American, Latino, gay, and transgender communities involved in it.
-It showcases the system of ‘houses’ that emerged as safe havens for LGBT individuals who had been ostracized from their homes.
-These houses, led by ‘mothers’ who are often seasoned members of the drag scene, provide a sense of family and belonging to those who have been rejected by their biological families.
+Paris Is Burning offers a vibrant glimpse into the New York drag and ball subculture of the 1980s, along with the African-American, Latino, gay, and transgender communities involved in it.
+It examines the system of ‘houses’, which serve as a means of shelter and solace for those who have been kicked out of their homes due to being LGBT.
+These houses represent communities of friends led by a ‘mother’, typically an older member of the drag scene, and enable members to feel a sense of belonging after being estranged from their biological families.